Back to Top

 Report on Veto Overrides During the 2023 Long Legislative Session

 Senate Bill 20, entitled “Care for Women, Children, and Families Act”, was vetoed by the Governor.
-Among other things, the Bill includes the following: It permits an abortion through the first 12 weeks (formerly 20 weeks) of pregnancy for any reason, through the 20th week of pregnancy if the pregnancy resulted from rape or incest, through the 24th week of pregnancy if there is a life-limiting anomaly in the unborn child, and at any time if there is a medical emergency for the pregnant woman; in order to provide for the development, establishment, and enforcement of basic standards so as to ensure safe and adequate treatment of individuals having surgical abortions, it requires abortion clinics to be licensed and inspected by the Department of Health and Human Services (which would include previously unregulated Planned Parenthood); it provides that a medical abortion (use of an abortion-inducing drug rather than surgery) cannot be performed upon a woman unless a qualified physician or a qualified professional has orally informed that individual of the risks involved, and it prohibits the mailing, providing, or supplying of a medical abortion-inducing drug directly to a pregnant woman; and it prohibits the prior practice of babies born after an unsuccessful abortion not to receive necessary healthcare and allowed to die.
+Among other things, the Bill includes the following: It permits an abortion through the first 12 weeks (formerly 20 weeks) of pregnancy for any reason, through the 20th week of pregnancy if the pregnancy resulted from rape or incest, through the 24th week of pregnancy if there is a life-limiting anomaly in the unborn child, and at any time if there is a medical emergency for the pregnant woman; in order to provide for the development, establishment, and enforcement of basic standards so as to ensure safe and adequate treatment of individuals having surgical abortions, it requires abortion clinics to be licensed and inspected by the Department of Health and Human Services (which would include previously unregulated Planned Parenthood); and it prohibits the prior practice of babies born after an unsuccessful abortion not to receive necessary healthcare and allowed to die.
 This veto was successfully overridden by the Senate and the House and is now law.
-I did not join all of my fellow Republicans in voting for Senate Bill 20 because I had said during the previous election campaign that I supported the ban at that time on abortions after the first 20 weeks, and I did not vote against Senate Bill 20 because I supported other provisions of this legislation.
+I did not join all of my fellow Republicans in voting for Senate Bill 20 because I had said during the previous election campaign that I supported the single provision of allowing an abortion for any reason up to the first 20 weeks of pregnancy, and I did not vote against Senate Bill 20 because I supported other provisions of this legislation.
 However, I did vote with all of my fellow Republicans on the separate issue of the veto override because I did not support the action by the Governor.

 Senate Bill 582, entitled “North Carolina Farm Act of 2023”, which provides regulatory certainty for farmers and promotes agritourism.